BillJr99/WWVB/README.md

 |  **58** |                                   Daylight Saving Time?                                   |
 |  **59** |                                           Marker                                          |

-You could tune in and listen to the signal, and you'd hear something like this.
-The tone is modulated onto the 60 kHz signal at 1000 Hz, and you can hear it get weaker and stronger each second:
+You could [tune in and listen to the signal, and you'd hear something like this](https://www.youtube.com/watch?v=0m5AT67Apvs).
+The tone is modulated onto the 60 kHz signal at 1000 Hz, and you can hear it get weaker and stronger each second.
+In theory, an attentive human with a sharp ear could listen and figure out the current time (or at least the time exactly one minute ago).
+In practice, we use circuits and programming to decode the signal automatically.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/0m5AT67Apvs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Youtube Decoder

+The wwvb-youtube-decoder.py program downloads the audio from [this WWVB sample](https://www.youtube.com/watch?v=0m5AT67Apvs).
+It is run via:

+`python wwvb-youtube-decoder.py`

+and will print out the current time and date as of the time of that recording.

+## WAV Decoder

+If you have your own audio file sample of WWVB already, you can run:

+`python wwvb-wav-decoder.py <input.wav>`

+to decode its audio and print the associated time and date.

+## WWVB Audio Simulator

+If you can't record the WWVB signal yourself, you can use this program to generate a one-minute WAV file simulating the WWVB signal for the current time and date.
+You can then run the WAV Decoder to decode this audio.

+`python wwvb-generator.py`

+This will generate a file called `output.wav` by default.

+## WAV Plotter

+If you'd like to generate the waveforms shown above, you can run the WAV Plotter on a given audio sample:

+`python wavplot.py <input.wav>`